What Are Dual Tower Regenerative Desiccant Air Dryers?

 Dusting also causes frequent maintenance of downstream filtration.
 To prevent bed fluidization, manufacturers design their dryers to have the off-stream tower slowly and completely re-pressurized before tower change over.
-This prevents bed jolting as well after changeover.
+This prevents bed jolting as well.

-On some dryers, the inlet air enters the bottom of the tower, and flows upward through the desiccant bed.
-This allows any liquid water and large contaminants present in the air stream to separate out in the bottom of the tower.
+On some dryers, the inlet air enters the bottom of the tower and flows upward through the desiccant bed.
+This allows any liquid water and large contaminants in the air stream to separate at the tower's bottom.
 The collected contaminants remain there until they are flushed from the system as the tower is depressurized.

 The average purge air requirement of a pressure swing type air dryer is 15-20% of the rated capacity of the dryer.
 (Not the compressed air system capacity.)
 The purge air requirement varies with the different manufacturers’ requirements and designs.